std4453/ProjectEuler/README.md

 In the code there will be comments starting with `//` explaining how was the problem solved and why was the code written in this way.

+After the program that solves the problem, the correct answer is given and the time complexity of the problem is calculated.
+After that, I usually write several homework problems, which are either problems I met or interesting ideas I come up with while solving this problem.
+They are mostly about more programming than maths, trying to get the reader (and also myself) a better understanding of the Java 8 Stream API.

 ## Something more

 I admit that I'm not very strong in maths.
 As a programmer, I often tend to solve difficult problems using brute force and the computer does the remaining things for me.
 Sometimes I simply got tired of maths and want to sink into my so-called comfort zone.
 Thus, some solutions I give might seem funny and clumsy and stupid.
 However it will work (I hope).
 I review my solution from time to time and sometimes when I've found a better solution I might rewrite the previous code.
 So now, my friend, forgive me for releasing bad answers by this moment - it will get better sooner or later.